solita/solita.github.com/_posts/2024-01-25-azure-without-secrets-part-2.md

  - Role-based access control
 ---

 In the [first part](https://dev.solita.fi/2024/01/12/azure-without-secrets-part-1.html), I described how to use Azure CLI in GitHub Actions workflow runs or more generally in CI/CD pipeline runs.
 However, that leaves us with plenty of secrets (passwords, client secrets and certificates) because we still need to authenticate to database servers, blob storages and such.
-Authenticating to those without secrets requires a different approach, namely managed identities and role-based access control (RBAC).
+Authenticating to those without secrets requires a different approach, namely managed identity and role-based access control (RBAC).

 In this post, I'll demonstrate how to enable system-assigned managed identity for Azure App Service and then utilize it in three different examples.
 The examples demonstrate reading blob data from Azure Storage account, accessing Azure SQL Database and authenticating Azure Functions to Service Bus for queue trigger.
 In the examples, I'll be using .NET 8 (C#), [Bicep](https://learn.microsoft.com/en-us/azure/azure-resource-manager/bicep/overview?tabs=bicep) and [Azure CLI](https://learn.microsoft.com/en-us/cli/azure/what-is-azure-cli).